ScottColson/CCLLCCodeLibraries/docs/CCLLC.CDS.Sdk.Data.md

 The FluentQueryExpressionBuilder is used to build standard CDS Query Expressions using a Fluent implementation with data filtering and joining syntax that is similar to SQL.
-Credit to Florian Krönert's <a href="https://github.com/DigitalFlow/Xrm-Fluent-Query/">Xrm-Fluent-Query</a> query project and Daryl LaBar's <a href="https://github.com/daryllabar/DLaB.Xrm/">DLaB.Xrm</a> framework project for inspiration and code examples.
+Credit to Florian Kronert's <a href="https://github.com/DigitalFlow/Xrm-Fluent-Query/">Xrm-Fluent-Query</a> query project and Daryl LaBar's <a href="https://github.com/daryllabar/DLaB.Xrm/">DLaB.Xrm</a> framework project for inspiration and code examples.